espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Summary of Method 1
 """""""""""""""""""

-| This is written here as a smaller version to come back to so you don't have to read the entire thing if you're doing the process again.
+| This summary is a smaller guide to come back to so you don't have to read the entire thing if you're doing the process again.
 *    Download ``BSPSource``, ``Plumber``, and ``Blender Source Tools``.
 Install ``Plumber`` and ``Blender Source Tools`` into Blender.
 (This step is only necessary on first time use).
 *    Locate map you wish to bring into Blender under ``[game_directory] / tf / maps /``.
 *    Uncompress the ``.BSP`` file if necessary.